Stress Management

 If these techniques do not work for anyone and insomnia persists, one should not hesitate to consult with their physician for help.
 Chronic insomnia may stem from sleep apnea, restless leg syndrome, or other mental health problems.
 By uncovering the cause, the specialist will discuss possible treatment options that range from medication and therapy to further sleep studies.

-Final words.
-Enjoy light meals after the sun goes down, turn off the lights, do meditation, and dare to adjust a little 5-temperature change in each room.
-If the problem still persists, find a doctor who can give you help.
+Enjoy light meals after the sun goes down, turn off the lights, do meditation, and consider small temperature adjustments in each room.
+If the problem still persists, consult a clinician for help.

 Authored By